NGO Small Grants

 In the past, grants were unsuccessful for not following the instructions.
 You are required to fill out everything above in order to make your project eligible for review consideration by the Committee.

-Please mail 2 copies of the completed Application Form, with an original signature on the last page, to:
+Please mail 1 copy of the completed applications, with an original signature on the last page, to:

 Public Affairs Section